SPIRITUAL DIRECTION with the saints

 Obviously, these are not devotions that are "one-and-done."
 Both the Divine Mercy Novena and the Total Consecration to Jesus through Mary must be lived.
 So how do we do this?

-It’s actually easier than you might think.
+It’s actually easier than we might think.
 I have three recommendations for you, and I suggest that you bring them before Our Blessed Lord, either before or after Holy Mass, or during Eucharistic Adoration, and ask Him which of these He may want for you.

 For me, there's just nothing like making decisions in the physical presence of Jesus.
 This is something that I learned from Pope St. John Paul II.
 When he did his writing (and he did a prodigious amount of it), he actually did so in the presence of Our Eucharistic Lord.
 If you can, I would encourage you to try making your important decisions in His holy presence.
 Try it, and see what happens.

-Ultimately, however, please don't just do these three things just because I recommend them.
+Ultimately, however, please don't just do these three things because I recommend them.
 Instead, follow the wise words of Our Lady who says to us, "Do whatever He tells you" (John 2:5).
 So if Our Lord wants you to do all of these three things, then please do them.
 But if He only wants you to do one or two of them, or maybe even none of them, then simply do what He wishes.
 I'm convinced that this is the path that leads us to God: surrender.
 This is what may help us to discover in a new way the Good, the True, and the Beautiful.

 So here are my recommendations, to keep the Spirit of Divine Mercy and Love alive in our hearts, even if only in a simple way: